At Student Orientation (SO) you make friendships that last a lifetime.

 Student Orientation (SO) marks the beginning of your membership into the Rensselaer community.
 The purpose of Student Orientation is to help you make a smooth transition from your life in high school to your life as a Rensselaer student.
 SO is designed as a full day-and-a-half series of highly structured programs that cover numerous topics of concern to new students.

 Start to get excited — it’s almost here!
 The First-Year Experience office can’t wait to meet you and your families this summer.
+Orientation registration will not be available until late March.
+You will receive information via email about how to register and next steps.
 If you have any questions in the meantime, please don’t hesitate to contact us.

 What should I bring to Orientation?

 You don’t have to bring too much with you to your SO session.
 Below is a short list of what you will need:

 - The materials sent as part of your SO confirmation packet